 It is important to highlight here that there are existing reviews of complementary therapies in palliative care.
 These reviews took a broader and different focus on the literature.
 For example, two reviews looked at both complementary and alternative medicines [6, 7].
 Their search strategies did not include terms to describe different types of complementary therapies, thereby studies on specific therapies are likely to have been missed.
 Moreover, they only included studies written in the English language.
 Since some complementary therapies including reflexology, have their roots in Eastern countries e.g. China, the reviewers may have missed studies published only in other languages.
 These reviews also included in their search strategy terms to describe specific symptoms of pain, nausea, vomiting, anxiety, fatigue, insomnia and dyspnoea; therefore any trials that did not consider these specific symptoms would not have been identified.
 The Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA) was used in the most recent review [8].
 However, new methodological advances [e.g., 9] have led to an ongoing update of PRISMA [10].
 In the review presented in this paper the focus and methods differ.
 We critically review, using current standard Cochrane methods that include methodological advances post publication of PRISMA [8, 9], evidence from trials of complementary therapies commonly provided in palliative care settings.

-Aim
+AIM

 To undertake a systematic review on the effectiveness of aromatherapy, massage and reflexology in people who are at a palliative stage of an illness.

-Method
+METHOD

 The review protocol is registered on PROSPERO (CRD42017081409).